Symplectic/vivo-harvester-v2/elements-harvester/example-integrations/web-interface/README.md

  You will need to set this up in the incrontab of the user that you wish to run the harvester using "su" and then "incrontab -e".
 If you are running the harvester as "root" then it is much easier to simply create a file in /etc/incron.d.
 Analogously to cron any files in this directory are used to set up the system "incron" configuration.
 You can simply copy over the *vivo-harvester-incron* from this folder if everything is installed at the default locations.

-**Once the control scripts are deployed and incron is configured you should be able to initiate harvest's from the web interface.**
+**Once the control scripts are deployed and incron is configured you should be able to initiate harvests from the web interface.**

 ### Non standard installation
 If you do not install the control directory in the root of your harvester installation you will need to edit: